SimoneCibrario/starter-hugo-research-group/content/education/logointro.md

   css_class:
   spacing:
       # Customize the section spacing.
 Order is top, right, bottom, left.
-      padding: ["0", "0", "0", "0"]
+      padding: ["200", "0", "0", "0"]
 ---

-CDP curates and supports the Master in Games at ITU University of Copenhagen:
+CDP curates and supports the Master in Games at ITU University of Copenhagen.
+Based on a solid foundation of creative, technical, social, and analytical competences, you will realize the playful experiences of tomorrow.
+By understanding the complex creative process of game production, and how professional development teams work together, you will be able to make a difference in any project that uses game technology or playful design elements.